 How to do a system restore in Windows 11/10

-If you still have access to Windows 11/10
+If you still have access to Windows 11/10:

-- Go to start menu.
+- Go to the start menu.

-- Search for System and open it.
+- Search for “System” and open it.

-- From the left pane, click on Advanced system settings.
+- From the left pane, click on “Advanced system settings.”

-- Go to System Protection tab.
+- Go to the “System Protection” tab.

-- Click on the System Restore… button.
+- Click on the “System Restore…” button.

-- Click Next.
+- Click “Next.”

 - Select a restore point from the list (any date you prefer).

-- As soon as you see the Windows 11 or Windows 10 loading logo.
-Hold and long press the power button again to force another switch off.
+- As soon as you see the Windows 11 or Windows 10 loading logo, hold and press the power button again to force another switch off.
 Repeat this three times.

-- Click Advanced options.
+- Click “Troubleshoot.”

-- Click System Restore.
+- Click “Advanced options.”

-- Select a restore point if there is any.
+- Select a restore point if available.

 - Follow the rest of the on-screen instructions to start the system restore.

-The other method to boot Windows RE is by going to the Start menu > Settings > Update & Security > Recovery > Advanced Startup, and then click on the Restart now button.
-Then, follow the instructions above to restore your Windows to a previous date, or restore Windows to its factory default.
+Alternatively, you can boot into Windows RE by going to the Start menu > Settings > Update & Security > Recovery > Advanced Startup, and then click on the “Restart now” button.
+After that, follow the instructions above to restore your Windows to a previous date or restore Windows to its factory default settings.